Jack Suwinski Player Props: Pirates vs. Cardinals

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Jack Suwinski?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Jack Suwinski At The Plate

-- Suwinski has 36 hits, which ranks first among Pittsburgh hitters this season, while batting .240 with 18 extra-base hits.
+- Suwinski leads Pittsburgh with 36 hits, batting .235 this season with 18 extra-base hits.

-- Among qualified hitters in baseball, his batting average ranks 116th, his on-base percentage ranks 49th, and he is 28th in the league in slugging.
+- He ranks 122nd in batting average, 45th in on base percentage, and 33rd in slugging among the qualifying hitters in MLB play.

-- In 55.3% of his games this season (26 of 47), Suwinski has picked up at least one hit, and in eight of those games (17.0%) he recorded at least two.
+- Suwinski has picked up a hit in 54.2% of his 48 games this year, with at least two hits in 16.7% of those games.

-- He has hit a home run in 17.0% of his games this season, and 6.1% of his chances at the plate.
+- In eight games this season, he has gone deep (16.7%, and 6% of his trips to the plate).

-- Suwinski has driven home a run in 18 games this season (38.3%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on three occasions..
+- Suwinski has had at least one RBI in 37.5% of his games this season (18 of 48), with two or more RBI six times (12.5%).
+He has also accounted for three or more of his team's runs in three contests.

+- In 33.3% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (8.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.